Overview of Mount Everest Climbing

 What's Included?

-- Airport / Hotel / Airport transfers by private vehicle.
+• Airport / Hotel / Airport transfers by private vehicle.

-- Hotel Accommodation in Kathmandu including breakfast.
+• Hotel Accommodation in Kathmandu, including breakfast.

-- Guided Tour of Kathmandu City with expert tour guide and private vehicle
+• Guided Tour of Kathmandu City with expert tour guide and private vehicle

-- Government license holder experienced, trekking and camping guide (trained in Wilderness First Aid& altitude sickness), porters (1 porter for between 2 trekkers basis), cook, helpers with their food, accommodation, salary, equipment, and accidental insurance, clothing, and medicine.
+• Government license holder experienced, trekking and camping guide (trained in Wilderness First Aid& altitude sickness), porters (1 porter for between 2 trekkers basis), cook, helpers with their food, accommodation, salary, equipment, and accidental insurance, clothing, and medicine.

-- Round Trip flight ticket for Kathmandu Lukla Kathmandu.
+• Round Trip flight ticket for Kathmandu Lukla Kathmandu.

-- Tea house/Lodges Accommodation during the trekking
+• Tea house/Lodges Accommodation during the trekking

-- Daily Meals for trekking and camping (breakfast, lunch, and dinner).
+• Daily Meals for trekking and camping (breakfast, lunch, and dinner).

-- High altitude climbing food, fuel, Gas, etc.
+• High altitude climbing food, fuel, Gas, etc.

-- Permits for Expedition
+• Permits for Expedition

-- Group medical supplies (first aid kit will be available).
+• Group medical supplies (first aid kit will be available).

-- Above the Himalaya duffel bag.
+• Above the Himalayan duffel bag.

-- Comprehensive pre-departure information and trip dossiers
+• Comprehensive pre-departure information and trip dossiers

-- Above the Himalaya Special Gifts (T-shirt, Pashmina shawl, Trekking certificates, and others)
+• Above the Himalaya Special Gifts (T-shirt, Pashmina shawl, Trekking certificates, and others)

-- Welcome/Farewell Nepali Dinner in Kathmandu
+• Welcome/Farewell Nepali Dinner in Kathmandu

 What's Excluded?

-- Lunch and dinner in Kathmandu.
+• Lunch and dinner in Kathmandu.

-- International Airfare/Airport tax, City tour Sightseeing entry fees.
+• International Airfare/Airport tax, City tour Sightseeing entry fees.

-- Alcoholic, hot and cold drinks, hot water, hot and cold showers.
+• Alcoholic, hot and cold drinks, hot water, hot and cold showers.

-- Personal expenses such as laundry, telephone calls, sweets, snacks, beverages and bar bills, camera battery charging.
+• Personal expenses include laundry, telephone calls, sweets, snacks, beverages, bar bills, and camera battery charging.

-- Travel Insurance (Essential – Should include emergency evacuation coverage while trekking up to 5500+ meters).
+• Travel Insurance (Essential – Should include emergency evacuation coverage while trekking up to 5500+ meters).

-- Personal trekking and climbing gears
+• Personal trekking and climbing gears

 Essential Information - Mount Everest Climbing

-How much does it cost for Mount Everest climbng?
+How much does it cost to climb Mount Everest?

-Before climbing and trekking to any place planning and getting information about that place is a must.
-Likewise, for trekking to Everest base, you will have to plan trekking time and expenses.
-So you will have to manage your expense wisely.
-Since you will be trekking through remote places and there will not be the facility of ATM and banks so, you will have to carry cash.
-You must have to manage your budget.
-The average Mount Everest Nepal climbing cost is US$ 35000 to USD 40,000.
-But it may vary during the peak season of trekking.
+Since you will be traveling through remote places, ATMs and banks will not be available.
+So, you will have to carry cash.
+You must manage your budget.
+The average Mount Everest Nepal climbing cost is US$35000 to USD 40,000, but it may vary during the peak trekking season.

 Cost of Accommodation and Food

-Mount Everet climbing is one of the expensive trip.
+Mount Everet climbing is one of the most expensive trips.
 So there are many hotels and lodges in the region.
-But as you gain altitude the number of hotels or the place for accommodation and their facility decrease.
-Nonetheless, there is a tea house throughout the tail sometimes during the peak season they will also provide you a place to stay.
-Most of the hotels of the Everest region will offer only typical Nepali dishes like Dal, Bhat, and Tarkari.
-At the high altitude place, you must choose your meal as you will have to keep your body energetic and healthy.
+But as you gain altitude, the places for accommodation and their facilities decrease.
+Nonetheless, there is a tea house throughout the trail.
+Sometimes, during the peak season, they will also provide you with a place to stay.

-The normal cost for a one-night stay in the Khumbu region takes US $7 to $15 according to the hotels that you will choose.
-Some of the hotel or lodge are of a high standard and offers you many luxuries, so they will charge more than normal.
-Namche Lodge is a very famous lodge on this trek, many trekkers who are luxury seekers choose this hotel.
+Some of the hotels or lodges are of a high standard and offer you many luxuries so that they will charge more than usual.
+Namche Lodge is a very famous lodge on this trek, and many trekkers who are luxury seekers choose this hotel.
 The total cost of this lodge is the US $25 to $35 per night.
-Since there are many group trekkers so, hotels will also provide special offers for them.
-Besides this, the cost of group trekkers is US $160 to $200 according to the size of their group.
-You will not have many options for higher altitude places.

 Staying at Lodge